paytonjewell/ReactPortfolioTemplate/README.md

 - add an image of yourself with the background removed, and cropped into a square. i know this seems picky, but the template is set up in a way that this is how it will look best :) I recommend using https://remove.bg to remove the background from your image.
+If this website wants to charge you for some reason, try searching "Remove Background AI" on Google, there are some free ones there :)
-Once you add it to this img folder, rename it to `self.png` (delete the old self.png so yours replaces it)
+- Once you add it to this img folder, rename it to `self.png` (delete the old self.png so yours replaces it)
 - if background removal is not an option for you, any image you use will automatically be made into a circle. for this reason, square images without too tall of an aspect-ratio work best.